Seth Warshavsky

-Seth Warshavsky (born 1973) is an American pornographer and the founder of Internet Entertainment Group (IEG).
+Seth Warshavsky (1973–2024) was an American businessman and pornography entrepreneur who was the founder of the Internet Entertainment Group (IEG).
 During the dot-com bubble, Warshavsky's welcome of media attention made him the face of the online pornography industry to a public fascinated with what was then virtually the only segment of the dot-com industry operating at a profit.
 On February 10, 1998, he testified at a hearing on Internet Indecency before the US Senate Committee on Commerce, Science and Transportation.

+Seth Warshavsky died in October 2024 from unknown causes.

 Beginning in 1996, with the profits from a phone-sex operation he started while living in the Oregon building in Seattle, Washington, he had friends at AT&T who would find him sex-related numbers.

 Warshavsky converted a warehouse in Seattle into the studios of IEG's flagship website, Clublove.com.
 The website used computer technology that was cutting edge for its day.
 The business model was similar to that of a live peep show.
 For a monthly membership fee plus an hourly charge, customers could watch postcard-sized, low-resolution images of women strip and touch themselves in real time.
 For more money, they could talk to the camgirls over the phone and direct them.

 Warshavsky was featured on the front page of the Wall Street Journal in 1997.

 In 1999, Warshavsky was rated number 40 on Time Magazine's list of 50 "most important figures in technology."